JeffFessler/LinearMapsAA.jl/README.md

 so that MIRT users can use it
 without "separate" installation.

-Being a subtype of `AbstractArray` can be useful for other purposes, such as using the nice [Kronecker.jl](https://github.com/MichielStock/Kronecker.jl)
+Being a sub-type of `AbstractArray` can be useful for other purposes, such as using the nice [Kronecker.jl](https://github.com/MichielStock/Kronecker.jl)